qist/tvbox/TVBoxOSC/ReadMe.md

    1. https://dash.cloudflare.com/2546565fc3a1939a63376c253d51c06e/robyang.us.kg/rules/redirect-rules/bulk-redirects
    2. update all old url to new url
 2. update TVBoxOSC/serv00/index.php to the right new URL sources file
-3. update source.json pointing to the new server
+3. update source.json pointing to the new server or change backup to the top
-4. update jsm.json pointing to the new server
+4. update jsm.json pointing to the new server or change backup to the top
 5. upload to github
 6. go to the old database
    1. update "jb8ffa" (jsm) to the new server eg http://RobYang.rr.nu